 It was not until the birth of her daughter, Lily, in 2010 that she felt compelled to return to school for Teacher Certification.
 Through her previous work experience and Post-Baccalaureate course work she discovered Waldorf Education.
 Her interest grew deep and in 2011 she became a substitute teacher at the school.
 In December of 2012 she completed her Bachelor of Arts in Elementary Education, graduating with Magna Cum Laude honors and a nomination for the Senior Excellence Award in Education.
-Mrs. Tryc continued substitute teaching at the Waldorf School and other various school districts, until she inherited her current class from Robyn Thomas in 2013.
+Mrs. Tryc continued substitute teaching at the Waldorf School and other various school districts, until starting with the Waldorf School full time in 2013.

-Mrs. Tryc is a lifelong learner and plans to begin working towards her Masters of Education with Waldorf Certification at Antioch University in 2014.
-She currently lives in Munhall with her husband, Ben, and their spunky 3 year old daughter, Lily.
+Mrs. Tryc is a lifelong learner and is working towards her Masters of Education with Waldorf Certification at Antioch University.
+She currently lives in Munhall with her husband, Ben, and their daughters Lily and Ivy.
 In her spare time she enjoys reading, writing, running, spending time outdoors, and most of all spending time with her family.

 Miss Christina grew up in Baltimore, Maryland.
 In 2007, she earned a B.A. in Conflict in Human Behavior from Juniata College, where she ran for Juniata’s cross country and track and field teams and volunteered for several organizations including the Special Olympics and Circle K. She worked at the Parks and People Foundation, a non-profit in Baltimore dedicated to environmental education and improving the city’s green spaces, before moving to Virginia to attend graduate school.
 She completed her Master of Arts in Teaching at Mary Bladwin College while working as a literacy aide in a first grade classroom at Elkton Elementary School.
 After graduating in 2010, she moved to Pittsburgh where she joined the faculty at the Waldorf School.
 She enjoys reading and running in her spare time.